kytos-ng/documentation/tutorials/napps/switch_l3_part1.rst

 ..
 ATTENTION:: This NApp was designed for instructional purposes.
 Running it in
     production environments may lead to unwanted behavior.

-Before proceeding to the next section of this tutorial, go to the
-|napps_server_sign_up| in order to create a user for you on our
-|napps_server|_.
-After you submit the form you will receive an email to confirm
-your registration.
-Click on the link present on the email body and, after seeing the confirmation message on the screnn, go to the next section.

 ******************
 Creating your NApp